webplatform/docs/svg/elements/feComponentTransfer/index.md

 </feComponentTransfer>
 </syntaxhighlight>

-Here, since there are 4 input values to the "tableValues" array, the primitive divides the input color channel (which remember has been unitized into values from 0 to 1) into 3 equal segments whose value ranges are:
+Here, since there are n=4 values in the "tableValues" array, the input color channel is divided into 3 (n-1) equal ranges whose start and end values are:

   0.00 ...
 0.33
   0.33 ...
 0.66
   0.66 ...
 1.00

-then it maps those input ranges into the ranges specified in tableValues:
+Values in these ranges are then evenly mapped into the ranges specified in tableValues, which are:

   0.00 ...
 0.70
   0.70 ...
 0.90
   0.90 ...
 1.00

-For example, an input pixel whose red value is 0.5 - the midpoint of the second input range (0.33 to 0.66) - is mapped to the midpoint of the second output range (0.70 to 0.90), resulting in an output value of 0.80.
+For example, an input pixel whose red value is 0.5 - the midpoint of the second input range (0.33 to 0.66) - is mapped to the midpoint of the second output range (0.70 to 0.90), resulting in an output value for that pixel of 0.80.

-The following graphic illustrates how the input segments are mapped to the output segments.
+The following graphic illustrates how the input ranges are mapped to the output ranges in this example.

 [[File:tabletransfer.png]]

-Note that the start and end values for the input segments (and their number) are automatically calculated based on the number of values in "tableValues".
-For example, if tableValues had eleven values, then the input ranges are automatically set at (0.0 -> 0.1, 0.1 -> 0.2 all the way to 0.9 -> 1.0.)
+Note that the start and end values for the input ranges(and their number) are automatically calculated based on the number of values in "tableValues".
+For example, if tableValues had eleven values, then the input ranges would be calculated as (0.0 -> 0.1, 0.1 -> 0.2 etc. through 0.9 -> 1.0.)
 There is no capability in SVG 1.1 to customize the start and end values of input ranges.

 A similar example for the discrete transfer is as follows: